DeePunk42/DeePunk42.github.io/source/_posts/php-pwn.md

 title: A Brief Introduction to PHP Heap Exploitation
 date: 2023-09-14 19:59:41
 tags:
   - PWN
-- CTF
   - PHP
   - wp
 categories:
   - CS
 ---

 It`s my first time encountering this fancy pwn item, known as Web Pwn, on WACON2023.
 I have few experience on php coding, so it spent me a long time to figure out how ZendMM actually works.